AndrewCozma/PP1/Readme.md

       Navigation and Header - inspired from the Love Running project Loved that Zoom effect that was on the main picture so this one was also inspired from Love Running.
-      The Google Maps section - inspired from the Coffeehouse project The Form was adapted after
+      The Google Maps section - inspired from the Coffeehouse project The Form was adapted after the Code Institute Training.
       The Colors were taken from webflow.com.
       Certain errors that I was getting were sorted using https://stackoverflow.com Google Fonts used for the website fonts.
+      Code for the Icons for the menu have been taken from Fontawesome